 Prescription drugs like benzodiazepines are especially dangerous when they are misused in combination with other substances, such as other prescription drugs, over-the-counter medications, alcohol, or illegal street drugs.

 It is very common for benzodiazepines to be abused in conjunction with other drugs.
 A relatively small number of drug users report benzodiazepines as the primary drug of abuse.
-For the majority of drug users, benzodiazepines are a secondary drug of abuse.
+For the majority of drug users, benzodiazepines are a secondary drug of choice.
 In other words, benzodiazepines are often used to enhance the euphoric effects of other drugs.
-Sometimes, benzodiazepines are used to reduce the unwanted effects of other drugs, for example, insomnia due to stimulant abuse, or to alleviate withdrawal symptoms.
+Sometimes, benzodiazepines are used to reduce the unwanted effects of other drugs, for example, insomnia due to stimulant abuse.
+They may also be used to alleviate withdrawal symptoms.
 Studies show that people who abuse benzodiazepines in combination with other drugs tend to use much higher doses compared to people who abuse benzodiazepines alone.
+This is worrisome because the risks of health complications and death multiply with polydrug use.

 The most common drugs with which benzodiazepines are abused include opioids (55%) and alcohol (25%).
-[17]These are worrisome numbers because the risks of health complications and death multiply with polydrug use.
+[20]

 Approximately 1 in 5 people with alcohol use disorder also abuse benzodiazepines.
 Alcohol is involved in 1 in 4 emergency department visits related to benzodiazepine abuse.
 People who use benzodiazepines in addition to opioids have a 15 times higher risk of drug-related death compared to people who do not use either drug.
 Opioids and benzodiazepines are the two most common prescription drugs involved in overdose deaths.